-Payment gateway: This is the most complex yet an essential pillar of the app to ensure process transaction seamlessly from various financial tools like food coupons, credit/debit cards, cash on delivery, digital payment options like PayPal, Paytm, etc.
+- Payment gateway: This is the most complex yet essential pillar of the app to ensure process transactions seamlessly from various financial tools like food coupons, credit/debit cards, cash on delivery, and digital payment options like PayPal, Paytm, etc.

 This is the second most crucial aspect of the Food Delivery App.
-A strong network of restaurants offering high quality and tasty food is the key to the success of any food-based App.
-This interface’s key feature is the receipt of real-time order, quick meal preparation, faster cooking time, and readying it for dispatch and delivery.
+A strong network of restaurants offering high-quality and tasty food is the key to the success of any food-based App.
+This interface’s key feature is the receipt of real-time orders, quick meal preparation, faster cooking time, and readying it for dispatch and delivery.
 The complexity of this interface will depend on the business model chosen for the app.

 Delivery Person interface:

 This interface is aimed for use by the delivery person.
-This interface manages the process of identification of delivery persons available nearest to the Restaurant who agrees to complete the delivery by picking up items from the Restaurant and delivering to the user.
-This interface should be highly user friendly and easy to use for the delivery person.
+This interface manages the process of identification of delivery persons available nearest to the Restaurant who agrees to complete the delivery by picking up items from the Restaurant and delivering them to the user.
+This interface should be highly user-friendly and easy to use for the delivery person.

 Key features to include:

-Realtime map which can be used by the delivery person, the App developer, and the Restaurant.
-This can also include features like monitoring traffic on routes as well as suggest alternate ways for both pickups from restaurants as well as delivery to App users.
+- Real-time maps can be used by the delivery person, the App developer, and the Restaurant.
+This can also include features like monitoring traffic on routes as well as suggesting alternate ways for both pickups from restaurants as well as delivery to App users.
 This will allow for timely pickups and deliveries.

-Payment Gateway: The key to a successful App is the development of a robust payment gateway.
-This is a critical software that allows users to make payments for service received securely.
+- Payment Gateway: The key to a successful App is the development of a robust payment gateway.
+This is a critical software that allows users to make payments for services received securely.

 Food delivery App Development Cost Breakdown